nerissa29/reading-notes/class2-06.md

 ### In your experience, which of these reasons have you found most beneficial?

-It improves social skills and one can learn from the other.
-Developers can differ both in coding style and personality, it pushes them to practice how to comunicate to each other and finding the right words or technical terms that both will understand.
-One who is more experienced on the topic can also help their partner who is less familiar on that topic.
+It improves social skills, and one can learn from the other.
+Developers can differ in coding style and personality; it pushes them to practice communicating with each other and find the right words or technical terms that both will understand.
+One who is more experienced on the topic can also help those less familiar with it.